• Skip to primary navigation

 Yarn: (Bulky Weight #5)

 This isn’t your grandma’s knitting!
-Show off your rebellious side with a comfortable and fashionable slouchy knit hat.
-It just goes to show that easy knit hat patterns can absolutely be stylish!
-This design calls for seed stitch with columns of knit stitches in between.
+The best way to show off your rebellious side is with a comfortable and fashionable slouchy knit hat.
+It just goes to show that easy-knit hat patterns can absolutely be stylish!
+This design calls for a seed stitch with columns of knit stitches in between.
 It is worked in the round from the bottom up.

-Got some extra time on your hands?
-Many of these easy knit hat patterns – like this adorable Do Gooder hat – make for excellent donations to charity.
-This design is worked in the garter rib stitch pattern – ribbing rounds alternate with rounds entirely made of knit stitches.
+Do you have some extra time on your hands?
+Many of these easy knit hat patterns - like this adorable Do Gooder hat - make for excellent donations to charity.
+This stunning design is worked in the garter rib stitch pattern - ribbing rounds alternate with rounds entirely made of knit stitches.
 The pattern is available in sizes child through adult man.

 Designer: Sharon Mooney